 Of course, all of this work, and more, had us almost doing the chicken dance.
 We stayed hours past our allotted tour time talking and learning.
 We knew Bell & Evans was good chicken, but now we know why.

 Curious?
 We invite you to come on down to any of our restaurants and get a taste (or two or three) for yourself.
-Celebrate National Fried Chicken Day (yes, this is a thing!
-And yes, it’s today) with our famous Founding Farmers Chicken & Waffles or our awesome garlic black pepper chicken wings; or visit Farmers Fishers Bakers on the Georgetown riverfront for a cold glass of one of our 24 beers on tap with our Honey Pot Fried Chicken Jambalaya; or perhaps you want to sip a glass of our own New York Vines White wine with a plate of our Roasted Spatchcock Chicken at Farmers & Distillers.
+Celebrate National Fried Chicken Day (yes, this is a thing… and yes, it’s today!) with our famous Founding Farmers Chicken & Waffles or our awesome garlic black pepper chicken wings; or visit Farmers Fishers Bakers on the Georgetown riverfront for a cold glass of one of our 24 beers on tap with our Seafood Jambalaya.

 The possibilities seem endless, and we’re certain you will agree what a difference Bell & Evans chicken makes.
 If possible, we always recommend making a reservation.